 Company name or company abbreviation Shall be added before the first name when an attendee registers the name with GoToWebinar.
 Otherwise the session chair will not be able to quickly identify the company, and the attendee might not get the floor/get to speak.
 Once registered, the name cannot be changed, but it is possible to cancel the registration and register again.

-The Raise Hands feature in the GoToWebinar tool will be used.
+The Raise Hands feature in the Tohru tool will be used.
+As a fallback, in case of problems, the raised hands feature of the GoToWebinar tool may be used.
 An attendee indicates the wish to speak by raising hand.
-Everyone is requested to manage raise hands by themselves, meaning that when you no longer need to speak, or are requested to lower hands by session chair, please stop raising your hand (organizer could lower hands of attendees but this is cumbersome).
+Everyone is requested to manage raise hands by themselves, meaning that when you no longer need to speak, or are requested to lower hands by session chair, please stop raising/lower your hand (organizer could lower hands of attendees but this is cumbersome).
+Specific for Tohru: By default, any of the multiple buttons can be used for raising the hand and the labels and intended meaning can be ignored.
+The optional text string that can be provided do not need to be used.
+Users can use it in a best effort way to clarify comments in writing.
+In Tohru, the user name provided must be the same as in GoToWebinar.

 A person or company is scheduled to speak by the session chair by vocal indication as in a face to face 3GPP session.